Tlhey/Feature-based-Structural-Augmentation-in-Graph-Convolution-Network-/README.md

 Due to file size limit, for GAugM, only the edge_probabilities of Cora is provided.
 Please find the all edge_probabilities files at https://tinyurl.com/gaug-data.
 The VGAE implementation I used for generating these edge_probabilities are also provided under the folder ```vgae/```.

-## Cite
-If you find this repository useful in your research, please cite our paper: